JanJureStojanovic/UL-FRI-Algorithms-and-data-structures-1/README.md

     Holds weekly source code from our lectures and Jupyter Notebook files that serve as curriculum notes

 ## Setup
-Each program can be tested using the following sequence of commands:
+Each program can be tested using the following sequence of terminal commands:

 ```cpp
 g++ -std=c++20 -o FileName FileName.cpp